 Click on the blue button below to open Sheetgo.

 Step 2: Select your Google Sheets file

-Inside Sheetgo, click on the blue Connect button to start building your Google Sheets to Excel conversion system.
+Inside Sheetgo, click on New workflow to get started.
+Then, click on Create a connection to start building your Google Sheets to Excel conversion system.

 - Give your Untitled workflow a name at the top of the screen.
 Here I’ll call it Google Sheets to Excel.

 Select the Google Sheets that you want to export data from.